Reizar/Reddit---Hide--Show-Children-Comments/README.md

 ___When on a Reddit comments page:___
 - "Alt + h" to hide children comments.
--"Alt + s" to show children comments.
+- "Alt + s" to show children comments.